bench-ai/benchkit/README.md

 ---
 ## Cloud Migration

-Congrat you are now ready to migrate your bench project, for some _fast_ cloud training.
+Congrats you are now ready to migrate your bench project, for some _fast_ cloud training.

 This can all be done with one simple line